-Marthe Derkzen is a postdoctoral researcher with the Health and Society chair group.
-She studies urban nature from a social justice perspective with an interest in climate adaptation planning and stewardship of the commons.
+Marthe Derkzen is a researcher and lecturer with the Health and Society chair group.
+She studies urban nature from a social justice perspective with an interest in climate adaptation, local food, healthy neighborhoods and stewardship of the commons.
 Her work in the PARTIGAN project revolves around the question: How can participatory greening reduce socioeconomic health disparities?

 Marthe also teaches fun science classes at primary schools for Planeet in Actie!